yupopov/fantlab-recommender-system/README.md

 ### [src/data_retrieval](github.com/yupopov/fantlab-recommender-system/tree/main/src/data_retrieval)

 Folder which is needed to obtain data from Fantlab public API, contains:
-- html parser to extract work ids (yeah, they were obtained from html's of "the most" from every form section, there obviously is a smarter way to do this)
+- html parser to extract work ids (yeah, they were obtained from html sources of "the most" from every form section, there obviously is a smarter way to do this)
 - asynchronous downloaders of work infos and users marks

 ### [src/models](github.com/yupopov/fantlab-recommender-system/tree/main/src/models)